 Beginning in the early 1950’s, Taylor Freezer Co. was becoming frustrated with the retail business as stores were closing and franchisees were unhappy.
 By 1955 Taylor had completely abandoned the concept and left the remaining franchisees to fend for themselves.
 In an attempt to boost sagging sales, John decided to add hamburgers to the Piedmont Road location.
 Also, during the winter months he began selling Christmas trees in the parking lots of the Zestos.
 This business eventually became known as Big John’s Christmas Trees.
 By 1955 there were five Zestos in operation: Peachtree Road, Ponce de Leon Avenue, Piedmont Road, Cheshire Bridge Road and Roswell Road.
 Then, in 1959 John opened a store in east Atlanta on Confederate Avenue.

 By this time all Zestos were serving food and had expanded the menu to include hot dogs, fried chicken and french fries.
 Also added in 1959 was a double decker hamburger called “Fat Boy”, as well as a “Foot Long” hot dog.
 Unfortunately, in 1961, Big Boy Restaurants (Shoney’s) had learned of and did not appreciate the likeness that Fat Boy had to their own Big Boy hamburger, and threatened to sue Zesto.
-Knowing he would probably lose the suit (and not having the resources to fight it), John held a contest to rename the Fat Boy.
+John decided to hold a contest to rename the Fat Boy.
 A student from Georgia Tech came up with the name “Chubby Decker” which was named with a then popular rock and roll singer, Chubby Checker, in mind.
 The name stuck and it is still the most popular food item at Zesto.